 A non-refundable $150 application fee and non-refundable tuition deposits are required for each application.

-For the English for Academic Purposes (EAP) program, English Fundamentals Program (EFP), and UBC-Vancouver English Experience Program (UBC-VEEP), the tuition deposit for one full session (16 weeks) or one term (8 weeks) is $600.
+For the English for Academic Purposes (EAP) program and UBC-Vancouver English Experience Program (UBC-VEEP), the tuition deposit is $600.
 The tuition deposit for all other programs is $300.

 The tuition deposit guarantees you a place in the program until one month before the program start date; only tuition paid in full guarantees you a place after this date.
 We will continue to accept payments and applications until programs are full.